-There will be only 2 mid-term exams and one final exam (October 4th for Midterm-I; November 8th Midterm-II; December 19th Final).
+There will be only 2 mid-term exams and one final exam (March 1st for Midterm-I; April 5th Midterm-I; May 8th Final all in class room Surge 109).
 No make-up exams will be given except for unforeseen, officially documented absences.
 If such a circumstance arises on a test date, it is your responsibility to contact me as soon as possible.
 If you expect to be absent on a test date for any legitimate reason (conferences, job interviews, project team competitions, etc.), it is your responsibility to give me sufficient prior notice so that we can make other arrangements.
-There will be a FINAL exam at the end of this course (no cumulative).
+There will be a FINAL exam at the end of this course (Cumulative).